-All new complaints are considered by the Ombudsman’s Complaints Advice Team, who will be responsible for the initial assessment of a complaint.
-At this stage one of the Team may contact you about the complaint requesting additional information about the complaint.
+All new complaints are considered by the Ombudsman’s Complaints Assessment Team, who will be responsible for the initial assessment of a complaint.
+At this stage one of the Team may contact your practice about the complaint requesting additional information about the complaint.

 Do we have the authority to request a patient’s complaint information at this stage?